VinaLx/VinaLx.github.io/_posts/2017-09-07-haskell-basic-monad.md

 ## Motivation

-Monad exists everywhere in haskell, we met it when we typed the first (two) lin of haskell program
+Monad exists everywhere in haskell, we met it when we typed the first (two) line of haskell program

 ~~~ haskell
 main :: IO ()